Inside the Egnyte AEC Summit: Cloud, AI, and the Data Problem Most Firms Haven't Solved Yet

 For firms that are already cloud-native, the benefit shifts to how you manage and optimize your data with AI: handling data access at scale, guaranteeing top-tier security during joint ventures, and deploying private AI agents that genuinely understand your company's proprietary data.

-As Vorwek puts it, your starting point isn't your technology, it's the realization that your project files aren't just static records anymore.
+Your starting point isn't your technology, it's the realization that your project files aren't just static records anymore.
 They are the core intellectual property that will drive your firm's future.
 Whether you're at the beginning of this journey or fine-tuning an AI strategy, the summit is designed to leave you with a plan built for exactly where you are today.

 Honestly, many firms are adopting AI faster than their governance policies can keep up.
 The pattern is becoming familiar: AI tools get deployed before the necessary guardrails are in place, creating real risk of exposing sensitive project data or proprietary financial information to the wrong people, or worse, to public AI models.

-The industry is playing catch-up, and the summit addresses this through what Vorwek calls Secure Intelligence.
+The industry is playing catch-up, and the summit addresses this through what we call Secure Intelligence.
 The sessions aren't about abstract cybersecurity, they're demonstrating the practical steps to implement automated sensitive content detection and granular permissions within your Common Document Environment.
 The goal is to show IT and design tech leaders how to establish a safe-to-query data perimeter.
 You shouldn't have to choose between AI innovation and data security.
 By laying the right governance foundation first, when your AI pulls from firm content, it only accesses information that the specific user is already authorized to see.

 Recent Articles